kitlang/kitlang.github.io/index.md

 layout: default
 ---

 **Kit** is a programming language designed for creating concise, high performance cross-platform applications.
-Kit compiles to C, so it's highly portable; it can be used in addition to or as an alternative to C, and was designed with game development in mind.
+Kit compiles to ANSI C99, so it's highly portable; it can be used in addition to or as an alternative to C, and was designed with game development in mind.

 ~~~kit